-Yes, shinfin™ fins lift your torso horizontal.
-This gives you higher hips and reduces water drag on your chest.
+Leg fins lift your hips & straighten your kick, which lifts your torso horizontal.
+This reduces water drag on your chest.
 They also encourage you to kick with straighter hips, to improve kick technique and streamline your legs.
 They improve your kick for freestyle, backstroke and fly.

 Because regular foot fins are on your feet, they sink your hips down in the water when you swim.
 You can feel your chest dragging through the water.
 Foot flippers also make you bend your hips too much.
 This slopes your thighs down in the water and increases thigh drag.
 So they don’t help to improve kick technique.
 Worse, foot flippers reinforce a different kick to good swimming without fins.